pace-noge/distributed-load-tester/README.md

     * Verify you are including the Authorization: Bearer <TOKEN> header correctly.

 This guide should help you get your distributed load tester up and running.
 Happy testing!

+---
+*Note: This comment was added to test file editing capabilities - Copilot edit test successful!*